How to Select a Rug for Your Living Area

 When choosing an area rug for your living room, it’s not only about the look.
 It’s also worth considering how it will feel underfoot.
 While thick wool rugs will add a soft, warm feel to your living room, natural materials, like eco-friendly jute, will be more coarse.

-Texture depends on the type of material, which, as mentioned, goes hand in hand with your lifestyle and how much foot traffic your living room will experience.
-At Hamernick's Interior Solutions, we offer rugs in a wide variety of materials including acrylic, cotton, sisal, hemp, nylon, polyester, rayon, silk, and more.
-Each material varies in softness, stain-resistance, durability, maintenance demands, and price.
+The texture depends on the type of material, which, as mentioned, goes hand in hand with your lifestyle and how much foot traffic your living room will experience.
+At Hamernick’s, we offer rugs in a wide variety of materials including acrylic, cotton, sisal, hemp, nylon, polyester, rayon, silk, and more.
+Each material varies in softness, stain resistance, durability, maintenance demands, and price.
 All are beautiful, though!

 Like with any flooring product, color is an important element when choosing an area rug for your living room.
 It’s not just a matter of personal taste; the color of your area rug also sets the tone for the look of your entire living room.
 But which color?
 Before getting lost in the multitude of color choices, not to mention multi-color combinations, take a look at your current living room.
 If you already have furniture, consider what color(s) will work with your existing furnishings.
 If your current living room décor features many different colors or varying shades of the same color, then an area rug with a single color or with neutral tones would be tasteful.
 Meanwhile, if your living room is unfurnished, think about which rug colors would work with the tones of the existing floor, walls, and ceiling.